apple/swift-async-algorithms/Evolution/0016-mutli-producer-single-consumer-channel.md

 ```

 The above API offers the most control and highest performance when bridging a
-synchronous producer to a `MultiProducerSingleConsumerChannel`.
+synchronous producer to a `MultiProducerSingleConsumerAsyncChannel`.
 First, you have
 to send values using the `send(contentsOf:)` which returns a `SendResult`.
 The
 result either indicates that more values should be produced or that a callback
 should be enqueued by calling the `enqueueCallback(callbackToken: